 - Thin their blood and prevent clots (for people who have human-made replacement valves).
 These medicines also are prescribed for mitral stenosis or other valve defects that raise your risk of blood clots.

 Protecting Heart Valves From Further Damage

-If you've had previous heart valve disease and now have a man-made valve, you may be at increased risk for a heart infection called infective endocarditis (IE).
+If you’ve had previous heart valve disease and now have a human-made valve, you may be at increased risk for a heart infection called infective endocarditis (IE).
 This infection can worsen your heart valve disease.
-Even if you don't yet have symptoms of a valve problem, you're at increased risk for IE.
+Even if you don’t yet have symptoms of a valve problem, you’re at increased risk for IE.

 One of the most common causes of IE is poor dental hygiene.
-Thus, to prevent this serious infection, it's important to floss and brush your teeth and see a dentist regularly.
+Thus, to prevent this severe infection, it’s important to floss and brush your teeth and see a dentist regularly.
 Gum infections and tooth decay can increase the risk of IE.

-Let your doctors and dentists know if you have a man-made valve or if you've had IE before.
+Let your doctors and dentists know if you have a human-made valve or if you’ve had IE before.
 They may give you antibiotics before dental procedures (such as dental cleanings) that could allow bacteria to enter your bloodstream.
 Talk to your doctor about whether you need to take antibiotics before such procedures.

 Repairing or Replacing Heart Valves